 The nightmare doesn’t end with shape-shifting.
 They can take possession of another human through eye contact, eyes playing an important part in Skinwalker lore.
 The witch will have human eyes when transformed and animal eyes when in human form!

-Skinwalkers have been known to rummage round in graves.
-Partly to steal whatever’s inside, but also reportedly to extract a powder from corpses.
-This is then used to poison people.
+Skinwalkers have been known to rummage around in graves.
+This is partly to steal whatever’s inside, but also reportedly to extract a powder from corpses that is then used to poison people.
 A tribe member who falls sick may well wonder if they crossed paths with a Skinwalker.
 “These witches live on the unexpired lives of their victims,” writes Legends of America, “and they must continually kill or perish themselves.”

 Stories aside, can anyone prove they’ve seen a Skinwalker?
 Legends of America mentions that “When they have been seen, they have been described as not quite human and not fully animal.”
 In a Hulk-like twist, the witch has sometimes been spotted “wearing tattered shirts or jeans.”

 What about cast iron proof?
 The famous case of Skinwalker Ranch in Utah certainly resulted in some hair-raising accounts.
 Terry Sherman used to own the 512-acre property, but he and his family left after experiencing eerie phenomena.
 As reported in 1996, this included the likes of UFOs – “lights emerging from circular ‘doorways’ that seemed to appear in mid-air,” according to the Las Vegas Sun – but also attacks on livestock.